Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Introduction

-Numerous experimental studies have demonstrated a close correlation between SC and density-wave order~\cite{xu2025collapse,xu2025origin,li2025direct}.
-In La$_4$Ni$_3$O$_{10}$ microcrystals synthesized in the $I4/mmm$ phase at ambient pressure, no signature of density-wave formation or SC has been observed even under pressures up to 160 GPa~\cite{shi2025absence}.
+Numerous experimental studies have demonstrated a close correlation between SC and density-wave order~\cite{xu2025collapse,xu2025origin,li2025direct,shi2025pressure,zhao2025pressure,jia2026lattice}.
+In La$_4$Ni$_3$O$_{10}$ microcrystals synthesized in the $I4/mmm$ phase at ambient pressure, no signature of density-wave formation or SC has been observed even under pressures up to 160~GPa~\cite{shi2025absence}.
 This observation suggests that the density-wave order, rather than the structural transition itself, plays a crucial role in the emergence of SC.
-Further investigation revealed that the spin-density-wave (SDW) and charge-density-wave (CDW) components remain coupled as pressure increases~\cite{li2025direct,xu2025collapse,khasanov2025identical}.
-The SDW transition exhibits a first-order-like character, and its transition temperature coincides with that of the CDW~\cite{khasanov2025identical}.
-In addition, two $\mu$SR studies have reported an additional SDW order emerging at a lower temperature of $T_\mathrm{SDW}\approx80$ K in samples of single-crystalline and polycrystalline La$_4$Ni$_3$O$_{10}$~\cite{khasanov2025identical,cao2025complex}.
+Further investigation revealed that the spin-density-wave (SDW) and charge-density-wave (CDW) components remain coupled as pressure increases~\cite{li2025direct,xu2025collapse,nrqn-m22c,wang2026unconventional,guan2026electroniclayer}.
+The SDW transition exhibits a first-order-like character, and its transition temperature coincides with that of the CDW~\cite{nrqn-m22c}.
+In addition, two independent $\mu$SR studies have reported an additional SDW order emerging at a lower temperature of $T_\mathrm{SDW}\approx80$~K in single-crystalline and polycrystalline samples of La$_4$Ni$_3$O$_{10}$~\cite{nrqn-m22c,cao2025complex}.

-Exploring electronic structures is essential to gain the basic insight into the superconducting mechanism of La$_4$Ni$_3$O$_{10}$.
-Angle-resolved photoemission spectroscopy (ARPES) measurements and DFT calculations reveal that, in addition to $d_{x^2-y^2}$ orbital, La$_4$Ni$_3$O$_{10}$ also exhibits a significant $d_{3z^2-r^2}$ orbital character~\cite{li2017fermiology}.
+Exploring electronic structures is essential to gain insights into the superconducting mechanism of La$_4$Ni$_3$O$_{10}$.
+Angle-resolved photoemission spectroscopy (ARPES) measurements and DFT calculations reveal that, in addition to $d_{x^2-y^2}$ orbital, La$_4$Ni$_3$O$_{10}$ also exhibits a significant $d_{3z^2-r^2}$ orbital character~\cite{li2017fermiology,electronicorigindensitywave}.
 However, there remains considerable debate regarding which orbital plays the dominant role in SC.
-In particular, recent orbital-selective resonant inelastic X-ray scattering (RIXS) measurements indicate that the $d_{x^2-y^2}$ orbital dominate the low-energy charge excitations and exhibit more itinerant behavior~\cite{zhang2025distinct}.They also observed $\sim 0.1$~eV bimagnon through RIXS and Raman spectroscopy, leading to an interlayer superexchange interaction $J_z$ of $\sim 50$~meV~\cite{zhang2025distinct}.
+In particular, recent orbital-selective resonant inelastic X-ray scattering (RIXS) measurements indicate that the $d_{x^2-y^2}$ orbital dominates the low-energy charge excitations and exhibits more itinerant behavior~\cite{zhang2025distinct}.
+They also observed a $\sim 0.1$~eV bimagnon excitation using RIXS and Raman spectroscopy, leading to an interlayer superexchange interaction $J_z$ of $\sim 50$~meV~\cite{zhang2025distinct}. \jgw{Other studies based on linear spin wave theory reported an interlayer superexchange $J_z$ as small as $\sim 22$~meV, which is much smaller than that in La$_3$Ni$_2$O$_7$~\cite{Dissecting,collectivespin}.}